LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+###  version 6.72.1
+*Released*: 25 November 2025
+- QueryColumn to only apply displayWidth for multiLine columns

 ###  version 6.72.0
 *Released*: 20 November 2025
 - Default to detailed audit behavior